Office of International Education Contacts & Staff

 Useni Makano is a recent Graduate of Portland State University.
 At PSU Useni majored in International Studies with a focus in International Development.
 Prior to coming to the Office of International Education at PCC, Useni worked with the Student Outreach Office at Clackamas Community College as a Campus Tour Coordinator.
 He also began working with international students while finishing his studies at Portland State University as a program assistant for the PSU International Summer Programs.
 At PCC, Useni is working in both the International Students Admissions and Activities.
 He currently is enjoying leading conversations in the new and exciting Talk Time Café @ both Cascade and Rock Creek campuses.
 He also enjoys playing and watching soccer, as well as spending time with family and friends.
 Useni has experience traveling in the Congo, Tanzania, and Canada.

 - Tracey Garman, International Student Advisor

 Tracey Garman is an International Student Advisor at PCC.
-She "feels blessed to have the opportunity to work with such an amazing group of people, international students!"
-Tracey has worked at PCC since 2008, beginning with International Education in 2009.
+She enjoys being able to serve international students, introduce them to college life and hear the amazing life stories they each have to share.
+She has worked at PCC since 2003, beginning with International Education in 2008.
 Before starting her career at PCC, she studied at Clark Community College (Vancouver, WA), so she is familiar with what a great opportunity beginning at a community college can be.
-Tracey graduated with her Bachelor of Arts degree at Washington State University in Vancouver, WA.
-She has lived in the Pacific NW for about 18 years (born in the state of Wisconsin) and enjoys all the beauty and adventures to be had here.
-Tracey has traveled to Taiwan, Peru, Colombia, Ecuador, and the Dominican Republic, and wishes to broaden the list of foreign countries she has visited!
+Tracey graduated with her Bachelor of Arts degree at Washington State University.
+She has traveled to Taiwan, Peru, Colombia, Ecuador, and the Dominican Republic.
+She has lived in the Pacific NW for about 18 years and enjoys all the beauty and adventures to be had here.
+Her hobbies include outdoor activities, reading, discovering the best burger places in Portland and spending quality time with friends and family.

 Mt.
 Scott, Room 106